ChrisTutorials/projectile_prototype_godot_4_cs/README.md

 # projectile_prototype_godot_4_cs
 Project is end result of tutorial at https://youtu.be/uOXIZf7QFHg

+The background needed to be removed from the tutorial since sharing in asset packs is not allowed (To be on the safe side since I'm releasing the code with MIT License) - LINK AT THE BOTTOM

 Project / Tutorial was made using Godot 4.2 rc1 Mono Version https://godotengine.org/article/release-candidate-godot-4-2-rc-1/
 To get the debugger to work from this project, you will need to put your Godot exe path into launcher.json's program entry where it says "program": "C:/Godot/Godot4.exe" change the path (on the right) to your exact Godot exe location.